 Stock pitch 40 %

 Stock updates 10 %

 Class participation 10 %

 Written evaluations of stock pitches and research reports 30 %

+Goetz assignment 5 %

-Peer evaluation 10 %
+Peer evaluation 5 %

 The class participation component of the grade is based on contributions to the class discussion, including the question and answer period following each stock pitch.
-Also included in this element of the grade is participation in the Annual Advisory Board Meeting.

-After each class, students will receive an email directing them to an online survey for the analyst stock pitches or the research reports.
+There is a link to an online survey for each analyst stock pitch and each research report on Canvas.
 The surveys are due no later than the following Friday at midnight - no exceptions will be made.
+To clarify, the survey for a pitch presented on Wednesday, April 1, is due by midnight on Friday, April 3.
+No late surveys will be accepted.
 You will be asked to provide numerical and qualitative evaluations of the stock pitches and research reports.
 The comments will be distributed without attribution to the entire class so all may benefit from the comments.
 A summary of the numerical evaluations will be given to the presenter together with the instructor's comments.
-The numerical scores are weighted averages of the instructor's scores (70%) and the student's scores (30%).
+The numerical scores are weighted averages of the instructor's scores and the student's scores.
 Thoughtful written comments are more valuable than the numerical score and such comments will receive more weight in the grade.
 Comments lacking substantive feedback (e.g., "good presentation!") will receive the same grade as no comment.
-The pitch evaluation form is provided in Attachment III.
+A copy of the pitch evaluation form is provided in Attachment III.